-- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The calculated value of MCEV is the value for Sony Life only, and not the consolidated value of our parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiary and its equity-method affiliates, we have not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future), multiplied by the participation rate - Sony Life Singapore Pte.
+- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The calculated value of MCEV is the value for Sony Life only, and not the consolidated value of our parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiary and its equity-method affiliates, we have not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future) - SA Reinsurance Ltd. is valued at net asset value under US-GAAP, where most of the assets and liabilities are valued at fair value. - Sony Life Singapore Pte.
 Ltd. is valued at book value under Japanese GAAP adjusted for unrealized gains (losses) due to foreign exchange rate movement (after tax). - > Other companies are valued at book value under Japanese GAAP